15 Of The Best Day Trips From Charleston SC

 Outside the front entrance of the Doubletree Mount Pleasant outside Charleston in South Carolina

 Need more help planning your Charleston weekend getaway?
-Check out our list of the essential travel planning resources
+Check out our list of essential travel planning resources

 More articles to help you plan your Charleston trip